Insurance FAQ &

 - Not until the payments start actually being received, and even then, payments are never guaranteed to continue.
-The best way to determine your benefits is to call your insurance company and ask them the questions above.
+The most accurate way to predetermine your benefits is to call your insurance company and ask them the questions above.
 Our Client Care Coordinator can offer some assistance with estimating your benefits, if you are confused or need a bit of assistance.
 They can be contacted at 512.710.7645 or [email protected].
-Please understand that we can never guarantee her best attempts at estimations, and ultimately you are responsible for all billed charges, so that our therapists are guaranteed to get paid for their valuable work.
-While our electronic filing system allows us to claims easily with most insurers, and saves you the substantial hassle of filing claims yourself, verifying insurance benefits is much less time-consuming when done by the consumer.
-Therefore, Bloom offers out-of-network insurance processing as a courtesy service only; if we hit major roadblocks with your insurer, we may ask you to take over the process.
+Please understand that we can never guarantee our best attempts at estimations, and ultimately you are responsible for all billed charges, so that our therapists are guaranteed to get paid for their valuable work.
+This being said, our electronic filing software allows us to file claims easily with most insurers, and saves you the substantial hassle of filing claims yourself.
+Bloom offers out-of-network insurance processing as a courtesy service only; if we hit major roadblocks with your insurer, we may ask you to take over the process.
 Payment is still due in full the day of your first session, and you are ultimately responsible for all charges accrued whether or not your plan covers our services.
-Certain insurance companies do allow our software to check very basic elements of your coverage quickly and easily, there are sometimes exclusions for various diagnoses or services that are not made apparent until the claim is rejected.
+While we can usually check your basic coverage components quickly and easily, there are sometimes exclusions for various diagnoses or services that are not made apparent until the claim is rejected.
 In these cases, we can usually make changes to the claims and resubmit them for you; when insurance payments are delayed we will charge your card and then reimburse the same card once we receive the insurance payment.
 We cannot guarantee any specific reimbursement amounts by insurance, or spend excessive time on billing snags or occasional insurance mistakes.
-Please consult with your insurance company directly for details on coverage and benefits for your out-of-network individual psychotherapy services.
-If finances are an important concern for you, use our Insurance Research Tool for exact questions to ask your insurer.
+Please consult with your insurance company directly for details on coverage and benefits for your out-of-network individual psychotherapy services using the questions above.